Brandon McDonald (footballer)

-Brandon Marquee McDonald (born January 16, 1986) is a former soccer player.
-Born in the continental United States, he represented the Guam national team.
+Brandon Marquee McDonald (born January 16, 1986) is a former footballer who played as a defender.
+Born in the United States, he represented Guam at international level.

 Club career

 Amateur and college

 McDonald was an NSCAA High School All-American while playing for Cactus High School and participated in the annual High School All-America game.
 In addition, he was in the USA National under-17 pool.
 Before moving to the University of San Francisco in 2004 McDonald played for the Sereno Golden Eagles youth club with Michael Gavin, Rob Valentino and current teammate Robbie Findley.
 McDonald played over 50 games for the Dons, finishing second on the team in scoring in his freshman year.
 He also shared the Stephen Negoesco Award for achievement by an underclassmen in 2004.

 During his college years McDonald also played with both the San Francisco Seals and the San Jose Frogs of the USL Premier Development League.